Best Sleeping Positions for Health: Back, Side & More

 • Depending on your mattress, you may need to support your waist, too; a rolled towel or small throw pillow can be used effectively—just make sure that it isn’t firm enough to push your spine out of alignment with your neck and lower back.

 As a general rule, avoid sleeping on your stomach—it disturbs the normal alignment of your spine.
-Sleeping on the stomach strains the neck and spine, which in turn may lead to joint and muscle pain, or numbness and tingling.
-Stomach sleepers are risk for storing as well as the airways become compressed.
+Sleeping on the stomach strains the neck and spine, which in turn may lead to joint and muscle pain or numbness and tingling.
+Stomach sleepers are at risk for snoring as well as the airways becoming compressed.

 If you must sleep on your stomach: